Skip to Main Content

 Can you support large-scale productions?

-Yes, we regularly support productions with dozens of wireless channels across multiple departments.
-Complex productions benefit most from comprehensive RF coordination.
+Yes, we often support shoots with dozens of wireless channels across many departments.
+Complex shoots gain the most from full RF planning.

 Productions in Peru that need this often pair it with Wireless Microphone Systems, Location Sound Packages, and Boom Microphones for full coverage.
 Most projects also draw on Communication Systems and Wireless Audio Systems.